axew3/phpBB-image-attachments-rotation/w3all/imageattachrotation/README.md

 <style> .... </style>
    ... ... ...

- It do not contain the starting 'html' and 'head' tags, and you do not have to add them (already added earlier)
+#### It do not contain the starting 'html' and 'head' tags, and you do not have to add them (already added earlier)

-#### If you edit the file rotate_popup.html, respect this DOM assets.

 ## Update/install: